-There are two types of stories published on Medium: free and metered.
-Free stories are available to anyone, even those without a Medium account.
-Metered stories are those published behind Medium’s paywall, otherwise known as the Medium Partner Program.
-Metered stories are only available to Medium members who pay a monthly fee.
+- Metered stories are published behind Medium’s paywall, known as the Medium Partner Program.
+Metered stories have a small star next to the read time and are only available to Medium members who pay a monthly fee.
 Free users can read three metered stories per month without upgrading to a paid membership.

 On Medium, you find amazing stories to read by following writers, publications, or topics.
 You can also find new stories by exploring tags.